 2. It is Fragrance-Free

 Dove soap is free from fragrance, in other words, fragrant chemicals.
-Therefore, you can employ it to clean your eyelash extensions while causing near to no damage to the adhesive, bonding them to your natural lashes.
+Therefore, you can use it to clean your eyelash extensions while causing nearly no damage to the adhesive, bonding them to your natural lashes.

 The shampoos or gels formulated to wash eyelash extensions are always free from fragrance and preservatives.
 They contain one to two cleansing agents, which makes them milder.